Halifax Panthers: 2009–2025: rebuilding and championship success

 After a disappointing 6th place finish in 2016, the club again reached the qualifiers in 2017 and 2018 finishing 3rd and 4th respectively.
 This made the club the most successful part-time team in the RFL.
 Long serving director and chairman Michael Steele stepped down from the Board at the end of 2017.

 In December 2020, Halifax RLFC adopted the name Halifax Panthers.

 In the 2021 Championship season, Halifax Panthers finished in third place and qualified for the play-offs.
 After defeating Whitehaven in the first week, Halifax travelled to Featherstone with the winner to play Toulouse Olympique in the Million Pound Game.
 Halifax would lose the match 42-10 which ended their season.
 It was also the final game for the retiring Scott Grix.

 In the 2022 RFL Championship season, Halifax finished third and qualified for the play-offs.
 However, they would be eliminated in the first week of the play-offs by York City losing 26-24.

 In September 2024, the club was threatened with closure due to an outstanding bill to HMRC.

 On 11 September 2024, the club managed to stave off liquidation after paying their outstanding debt to the HMRC.

 Halifax started the 2025 RFL Championship season in fine form winning their opening six matches of the campaign.
 They would eventually finish the 2025 RFL Championship season in 5th place on the table.

+2026–present: liquidation and resurrection

+Off the field the situation was not good.
+A further winding-up petition was issued against the club in 2025, again for debts due to HMRC.
+This time the club was not able to stave off the liquidation and a winding-up order against the Panthers parent company, Halifax Rugby League Football Club Limited, was made on 9 February 2026.

+Two days later, the club's membership of the RFL was terminated.
+At the same time, an application to transfer the RFL membership to a new company Halifax RLFC (Trading) Ltd was refused, but three expressions of interest in forming a new club were identified.

+On 3 March 2026, the RFL announced that they had granted membership approval for a new Halifax Panthers club and that they would be re-instated to the 2026 Championship but with a 12-point deduction.

+The new owners retained coach, Kyle Eastmond, and re-signed the 14 players whose contracts expired and had not yet signed contracts with other clubs.